ajrouvoet/ajrouvoet.github.io/src/content/blog/artifact-vm.md

 bits to the guest's drive, the qcow formatted image will grow dynamically, upto ~20Gb.

-We create an image of a specified size using the following command:
+Creating an image of a specified size is done using the following command:

 ```bash
 qemu-img create -f qcow2 box.qcow2 20G